 Eating Disorders and Body Image Issues

 I have advanced training and experience in providing psychotherapy to clients who are struggling with disordered eating and negative body image.
-My approach includes working with individuals, couples and families to create the support needed to defeat “ED”.
+From a body positive and health at every size approach, I support individuals, couples and families to foster the support needed to defeat disordered eating and embrace their healthy self.
 Recovery is possible!

 What is an eating disorder?